Exelord/dark-mode/README.md

 ## Customization
 Go to the package config in Atom settings.

-You can also specify your own custom themes and regard this app as fast and easy theme switcher.
+You can specify your own custom theme for each mode and use it as fast theme switcher.